Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

 \subsection{Experiments on the TIMIT dataset}

-For the experiments conducted on the TIMIT database with multiple noise sources, 10,000 noisy-clean paired training utterances were used, comprising 3,696 utterances in the training set and their noisy counterparts containing 100 noise types from \cite{hu2004100} at six different SNR levels (20, 15, 10, 5, 0, and -5 dB).
+For the experiments conducted on the TIMIT database with multiple noise sources, 10,000 noisy-clean paired training utterances were used, comprising 3,696 utterances in the training set with an average duration of 4 seconds and their noisy counterparts containing 102 noise types from \cite{hu2004100} at six different SNR levels (20, 15, 10, 5, 0, and -5 dB).
 The core test set of TIMIT (including 192 utterances) was mixed with five unseen noise types at four SNR levels (5, 0, -5, and -10 dB) to build the test set in our experiments.
 The training and test sets did not share common speakers.

 The speech waveforms were recorded at a 16 kHz sampling rate and converted into 257-dimensional spectrograms using the short-time Fourier transform with a Hamming window size of 32 ms and a hop size of 16 ms. The $\mathrm{log1p}$ function ($\mathrm{log1p(x)}=\log(1+x)$) was adopted on the magnitude spectrogram to ensure non-negative outputs \cite{fu2020boosting}, and normalization was performed on the waveform.
 The test stage combined the enhanced magnitude spectral features and original phases from the noisy signals to synthesize the enhanced signals.